RexMorgan/bitmessage-node/readme.md

-Bitmessage client written in Node.js.
+Bitmessage client for the API written in Node.js.